songlinjian/Yeti-Project/doc/OnBoarding.md

 * Understand the purpose and the goal of Yeti projec
 * Have some experience on operation of relevant DNS server(s)
-* Software , Hardware and Network
+* Software , Hardware and Network requirement:
- * A dedicated server or VPS
+ * A dedicated server or VPS which only hosts root zone
  * A dedicated IPv6 address (EU64 IPv6 address is not recommand)
- * A decidcated Domain for the server
+ * A decidcated Domain for the server which only has AAAAA record attached to it
  * Stable and non-tunnel IPv6 network
+ * The authority servers should be stable and The NS servers of that domain should be stable

 * Human resources commitment